 There’s a power button switch which will immediately turn the device on with a press on the button.
 If you want to turn the device off then press the power button for 3 seconds and it’ll automatically shut down.

-The Zarco LCD thermometer is equipped with a LR44 battery.
-Before mounting it to the aquarium wall, take off the battery cover and insert the battery with the positive sign up and the LCD will show the room temperature if the battery is put on correctly.
+The Zarco LCD digital aquarium thermometer is equipped with a LR44 battery.
+Before mounting it to the aquarium wall, take off the battery cover and insert the battery with the positive sign up and the LCD will show the ambient room temperature if the battery is put on correctly.

-Well, now that you have taken a look at the best fish tank thermometers out there, it’s time to make the ultimate decision.
+Well, now that you have taken a look at the best aquarium thermometers out there, it’s time to make the ultimate decision.
 However, before making the purchase there are several factors you should consider so that you get the best value for your money.

 Types of Aquarium Thermometer